shaanjahan/shaanjahan/README.md

 ###

-<h2 align="center">My name is Maharaj, and I'm an aspiring Data Scientist from New York City. 🗽</h2>
+<h2 align="center">My name is Maharaj, and I'm an aspiring Developer from New York City. 🗽</h2>

 ###